Place Vendôme: Features

 At the centre of the square's long sides, Hardouin-Mansart's range of Corinthian pilasters breaks forward under a pediment, to create palace-like fronts.
-The arcading of the formally rusticated ground floors does not provide an arcaded passageway as at place des Vosges.
+The arcading of the formally rusticated ground floors does not provide an arcaded passageway as at the Place des Vosges.
 The architectural linking of the windows from one floor to the next, and the increasing arch of their windowheads, provide an upward spring to the horizontals formed by ranks of windows.
 Originally the square was accessible by a single street and preserved an aristocratic quiet, except when the annual fair was held there.
-Then Napoléon opened the Rue de la Paix, and the 19th century filled the place Vendôme with traffic.
-It was only after the opening in 1875 of the Palais Garnier on the other side of the Rue de la Paix that the centre of the Parisian fashionable life started gravitating around the Rue de la Paix and the place Vendôme.
+Then Napoléon opened the Rue de la Paix, and the 19th century filled the Place Vendôme with traffic.
+It was only after the opening in 1875 of the Palais Garnier on the other side of the Rue de la Paix that the centre of the Parisian fashionable life started gravitating around the Rue de la Paix and the Place Vendôme.